 On the other hand, strawberries and the “strawberry tree” were also symbols of indulgence, temptation and gluttony.
 An interesting yet surreal connection between strawberries and the “strawberry tree” can be found in the famous triptych painted by Hieronymus Bosch (Dutch artist c.
 1450 – 1516).
 The central panel depicts a scene of humankind devolving into madness between Paradise and Hell.

-In 1517, a year after Bosch’s death, the painting was documented as “The Garden.”
-In 1568 a Spanish general, Fernando Alvarez de Toledo, confiscated the painting from William the Silent during the Eighty Years’ War.
+In 1517, a year after Bosch’s death, the painting was named “The Garden.”
+In 1568 Spanish general, Fernando Alvarez de Toledo, confiscated the painting from William the Silent during the Eighty Years’ War.
 Alvarez brought it to Spain where it became the property of Don Fernando.
-In 1591, King Philip II of Spain, acquired the painting and placed it in El Escorial his royal monastery, he named it Del Modrono “The Strawberry Tree.”
+In 1591, King Philip II of Spain, acquired the painting and placed it in El Escorial, his royal monastery.
+He renamed it Del Modrono “The Strawberry Tree.”

 In 1939 the painting was moved to the Prado Museum in Madrid, Spain.
 In 1947 “The Strawberry Tree” was renamed “The Garden of Earthly Delights.”

-Spain’s love affair with “strawberry trees” Arbutus unedo and its connection to bears can be traced back to the founding of Madrid itself.
+Spain’s affinity with “strawberry trees” Arbutus unedo, and its connection to Madrid can be traced back to the founding of Madrid itself.
 During the early Roman period (218-409 CE), this area was known as Ursulia, meaning “place of bears.”
 It was named Majrit in 852 when it became a Muslim fortress.
-In 1085 CE, it was conquered by the Christian King, Alfonso VI of Castille.
-In 1212 the Roman name Ursulia inspired Madrid’s coat of arms, which featured a bear with seven stars, representing the constellation Ursa Major “large bear” also known as the Big Dipper.
+In 1085 CE, Madrid was conquered by the Christian King, Alfonso VI of Castille.
+In 1212 the Roman name Ursulia inspired Madrid’s coat of arms, featuring a bear with seven stars, representing the constellation Ursa Major “large bear” also known as the Big Dipper.
 (Note: the stars may also represent Ursa Minor “little bear” as in Little Dipper).

 In 1222 the madroño tree (strawberry tree) was added to symbolize unity between the Catholic Church and Madrid’s city council.
 King Alfonso VIII chose the bear as a symbol of the church, while the madroño “strawberry tree” symbolized the city.
-Madrid was made the capital of Spain and the center of the Spanish Empire in 1561.
+Madrid became the capital of Spain and center of the Spanish Empire in 1561.

-This iconic symbol can be found in the heart of Madrid’s city center, known as El oso y el madroño (The bear and the strawberry tree).
-This 20-ton bronze statue, created by Spanish sculptor Antonio Navarro Santa (1906-1983), depicts a bear eating fruit from the madroño “strawberry tree.”
+This iconic symbol, El oso y el madroño (The bear and the strawberry tree), can be found in the heart of Madrid’s city center.
+A 20-ton bronze statue, created by Spanish sculptor Antonio Navarro Santa (1906-1983), depicts a bear eating fruit from the madroño “strawberry tree.”
 It was erected on January 19, 1967.

-Clearly both madrones and manzanitas have been capturing the hearts and imaginations of everyone who is fortunate enough to encounter them.
-Their beauty even inspired us to create a gate into our own backyard paradise.
+Clearly madrones and manzanitas have been capturing the hearts and imaginations of everyone who is fortunate enough to encounter them.